digint/btrbk/README.md

     #!/bin/sh
     exec /usr/bin/btrbk -q run

-Snapshots will now be created every hour, kept for 48h (`snapshot_preserve`), then automatically removed.

-With this setup, the snapshots will be kept at least for 18 hours (`snapshot_preserve_min`).
-This can be useful to create manual snapshots by calling `sudo btrbk run` on the command line and keep them around for a while, in addition to the regular snapshots.
+Snapshots will now be created every hour.
+All snapshots are preserved for at least 18 hours (`snapshot_preserve_min`), whether they are created by the cron job or manually by calling `sudo btrbk run` on the command line.
+Additionally, 48 hourly snapshots are preserved (`snapshot_preserve`).

 Example: Backups to USB Disk